Here are answers to some frequently asked questions about soft tissue sarcoma.

 A: Many people with cancer get a second opinion from another doctor.
 These are some of the many reasons to get a second opinion:

-The type of cancer is rare
+The type of cancer is rare (soft tissue sarcomas are considered somewhat rare)

 The person is not comfortable with the suggested treatment